 As a part of the ECFMG certification process, you will need to pass USMLE Step 1 and Step 2 exams.

 Most residency programs require USMLE STEP 1 for interview consideration.
 Also, passing Step 1 with good score can help with searching for clinical electives in the United States.
 Therefore, there is a reason to start from USMLE Step 1 unless you are prepared to pass Step 2 with a high score at that moment.
+Two years at medical school must be completed before the start of the application process.

 For USMLE Step 1 registration, read USMLE application overview to understand how to register for USMLE Step 1 and USMLE exam eligibility.